pauljickling/notes/golang/go.md

 ```

 This way, when trying to access the `Circle` instance's `Point` fields, `my_circle.X` can be accessed instead of `my_circle.Center.X`.
 This is especially useful if there are multiple layers of embedded structs.

+## Functions

+Functions have a name, parameters, an optional result list, and a body.
+If there is no optional result list provided, that means that there is no returned value.
+The result list does not have to have a returned variable name, it can just specify the data type, in which case it does not need to be enclosed in parenthesis.
+If there is a provided result list, then the function body must end in a return statement.